d53dave/csaopt/README.md

 under normal circumstances.
 A detailed description and listing of supported configuration will follow here.

+## Modelling

+TODO

 ## Requirements

 This software will not run on Windows out of the box, but it might run in the [WSL](https://blogs.msdn.microsoft.com/wsl).
 It will probably run on MacOS, but this is untested as of now.
 If you want to run it on a recent Linux distribution, you are in luck.
-Development was done on [ElementaryOS](https://elementary.io/), while the deployed AWS instances are based on Ubuntu Server 16.04 LTS.
+Development was done on [ElementaryOS](https://elementary.io/) and MacOS, while the deployed AWS instances are based on Ubuntu Server 16.04 LTS.

 Required software: